 Meet the teachers

 Our instructors are available for private and group lessons, both for children and adults.
 If you would like to inquire about private lessons from any of our teachers, please contact us.
+If you would like to inquire about private lessons for an instrument not listed here, we are also happy to make recommendations for teachers outside of this list, both in person and online, and are happy to connect you with great teachers free of charge.

-Catherine Marafino Brice - Dance, Group Instructor
+Catherine Marafino Brice

 Catherine Marafino Brice is an Irish step dancer living in Annapolis, MD.
 She specializes in sean nós dance, old-style Irish step dancing, and has studied American tap dance and flatfooting.
 Fusing these influences together, she has created her own style of improvised percussive dance that is lively and unique.